D1r3Wolf/CTF-writeups/Acebear-2019/duudududduduud/README.md

 ```
 ![website](https://raw.githubusercontent.com/D1r3Wolf/CTF-writeups/master/Acebear-2019/duudududduduud/img/website.png)
 > The hint is backup.bak <br>
-> Which Means there is a backup file , http://54.169.92.223/backup.bak
+> Which Means there is a backup file , http://54.169.92.223/backup.bak <br>
-> Dowloaded the backup.bak and rename to backup.tgz & Extract it
+> Dowloaded the backup.bak and rename to backup.tgz & Extract it <br>
-> There we get the source code
+> There we get the source code <br>

 ### On Inscepting the [soure code](https://github.com/D1r3Wolf/CTF-writeups/tree/master/Acebear-2019/duudududduduud/backup)
-> We need to be a admin in order to upload files
+> We need to be a admin in order to upload files <br>
-> No one can became an admin
+> No one can became an admin <br>
 * But There is bug to expliot to became a admin
 > An SQL injection in [login.php](https://github.com/D1r3Wolf/CTF-writeups/blob/master/Acebear-2019/duudududduduud/backup/login.php) & This is the only SQL injection in the site
 ![sql](https://raw.githubusercontent.com/D1r3Wolf/CTF-writeups/master/Acebear-2019/duudududduduud/img/login-php.png)
 ```php